duckdb/duckdb-web/docs/sql/aggregates.md

 | `reservoir_quantile(x,quantile,sample_size=8192)` | Gives the approximate quantile using reservoir sampling, the sample size is optional and uses 8192 as a default size. | `reservoir_quantile(A,0.5,1024)` |

 ## Statistical Aggregates
+The table below shows the available statistical aggregate functions.

 | Function | Description | Formula | Alias |
 |:---|:---|:---|:---|
 | `corr(y,x)` | Returns the correlation coefficient for non-null pairs in a group. | `COVAR_POP(y, x) / (STDDEV_POP(x) * STDDEV_POP(y))`| - |